 • Santa Monica is convenient (as long as it’s not rush hour, anyway) to the UCLA campus, and is also home to a popular pier and a bustling shopping district in the Third Street Promenade.

 • The area surrounding LAX has plenty of brand-name hotels at more reasonable rates compared to the tourist-heavy areas, but be ready for a 20-30 minute drive downtown even during the best of times traffic-wise.
-It is convenient to Carson and Dignity Health Sports Park, about 10 miles away.
+It is convenient to SoFi Stadium as well as to Carson and Dignity Health Sports Park, about 10 miles away.

 Did we mention you’ll need a car?
 They don’t call the Southland the “land of the automobile” for nothing.